 You are not alone!

-One in four students are at least 25 years old at Temple University Ambler.
+About one third of our students are at least 25 years old at Temple University Ambler.

 You don’t have to worry about feeling out of place.
 Our adult learners, also known as “non-traditional” or “re-entry” students enjoy the classroom dynamics that result from a wide range of people interacting.

 Thinking about taking a class, earning a degree, or just seeing what college life is like?
 Students of all ages and backgrounds take courses at Temple University Ambler.

 We understand the need to find a balance between the many responsibilities that you manage in addition to returning to college.
 Some students work during the day; Temple University Ambler has a variety of classes that are available in the evening and several majors that you can complete entirely at night.
 Other students are only able to take daytime classes and enjoy the traditional scheduling method.